CExA-project/ddc/docs/concepts.md

 ## ddc::DiscreteElement and ddc::DiscreteVector

 Let's continue with our previous example of a 2D grid labeled along two dimensions labeled as DDimX and DDimY.
-In the previous paragraph, we discussed how `DDC::DiscreteElement` could be used to obtain a physical value at a point on the 2D grid contained in the chunkspan.
+In the previous paragraph, we discussed how `DDC::DiscreteElement` could be used to obtain a physical value at a point on the 2D grid.

 More precisely, a discreteElement is a C++ variable that carries the strong type of the dimension in which it is defined.
 Let's return to our example by defining a variable `y` as follows: